iamAkolab/coursera_google_it_auto/intro_Git_and_Github/week_2/advanced_git_cheatsheet.md

 There are many useful git cheatsheets online as well.
-Please take some time to research and study a few, such as this one.
+Please take some time to research and study a few, such as this one (https://training.github.com/downloads/github-git-cheat-sheet.pdf).

 ## .gitignore files
 .gitignore files are used to tell the git tool to intentionally ignore some files in a given Git repository.
 For example, this can be useful for configuration files or metadata files that a user may not want to check into the master branch.
 Check out more at: https://git-scm.com/docs/gitignore.